By Dr Rosemary Marsh, GP Specialist Trainee, MRCPCH

 Postnatal and Newborn and Infant Physical Examination

 The Royal College of General Practitioners (RCGP) has advised ongoing provision of post-natal checks and childhood immunisations at 8 weeks (see RCGP Guidance on workload prioritisation during COVID-19 linked from this page) which means GPs will still have an opportunity to meet new mothers and infants and discuss any feeding concerns.
 NHS England have recommended that provision of Newborn and Infant Physical Examination (NIPE) in line with national guidance should continue (from Newborn and infant physical examination screening programmes technical guidance during the coronavirus COVID-19) pandemic).
-RCPCH have issued guidance on performing visualisation of the soft palate.
+RCPCH have issued guidance that performing visualisation of the soft palate is not an aerosol generating procedure (see section ‘AGPs in Neonates’).

-Postnatal Maternal and Infant Care during the COVID-19 Pandemic – A guide for General Practice (published in June 2020) is available from the RCGP COVID-19 Resource Hub, in the ‘Specialist Issues with COVID-19’ section (under both the ‘Pregnancy and sexual health’ and ‘Paediatrics and child health’ tabs).
+Postnatal Maternal and Infant Care during the COVID-19 Pandemic – A guide for General Practice (Version 3 November 2020) is available from the RCGP COVID-19 Resource Hub, in the ‘Specific patient groups and settings’ section (under both the ‘Pregnancy and sexual health’ and ‘Paediatrics and child health’ tabs).

-UNICEF information, resources and statements regarding breastfeeding, maximising breastmilk and supporting relactation, expressing breastmilk and formula feeding aimed at the UK population.
+Unicef UK Baby Friendly Initiative: Coronavirus (COVID-19) – Resources and Guidance to Support You Information regarding breastfeeding, maximising breastmilk and supporting relactation, expressing breastmilk and formula feeding aimed at the UK population.

-Prescribing in breastfeeding information and contact details for specific case advice.
+GPIFN: Prescribing Information Information on prescribing in lactation and contact details for specific case advice.

 Breastfeeding women and breastfed babies require Vitamin D supplementation.